MonkeyInYellow16/Fisch.Macro.Roblox/README.md

 ---

 ## Notes
-- You can save and load your macro settings.
+- You can save and load your macro settings
-- After loading saved settings, always save again to ensure they apply properly.
+- After loading saved settings, always save again to ensure they apply properly
 - Make sure your character in Roblox does not have a white head or hat
 - There are some bugs, this macro does work but may take testing, and tweaks to settings
+- Using BloxStrap to launch Roblox does mess with the Macro

 ---
 IMPORTANT